Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations

 \section{Conclusions and Discussions}

 In this paper, we presented our novel approach to predicting global HRTFs from the subject's scanned ear mesh and head geometry.
-We explored efficient methods to represent both HRTFs and scanned mesh in compact forms, which enable the machine learning design to focus on tying the connection of intrinsic features of acoustics and geometry dimensions in this physical process.
-For the HRTF pre-processing step, with both frequency and temporal features extracted, we are able to represent the key information in HRTF datasets from frequency and temporal domain.
+We explored efficient methods to represent both HRTFs and scanned mesh in compact forms, and designed the machine learning framework to find the connection between intrinsic features of acoustics and geometry dimensions.
+For the HRTF pre-processing step, we extract the key information in HRTF datasets from frequency and temporal domain.
 For the mesh processing step, the SCHA method sufficiently preserved features within the ear geometry while using a substantially small amount of data.
-Benefited from the efficient data representation and network design, our proposed method produces decent prediction results in both frequency and temporal domain across spatial locations compared to some previous work which only included anthropometric measurements as prediction input.
+Benefiting from the efficient data representation and network design, our proposed method produces better prediction results in both frequency and temporal domains across spatial locations compared to some previous work which only included anthropometric measurements as prediction input.

 With the learning target to be the SHT coefficients rather than HRTF values directly, the algorithm is able to capture the overall pattern with high efficiency, in both time and frequency domains, as SHT representations only require relatively low truncation order to recover the global HRTF pattern while maintaining perceptual viability.
-The compact representations also helped reduce the computational complexity of the neural network, as the amount of parameters were greatly reduced compared to original ones in both the HRTF and geometry case.
-For the deep learning framework, we implemented a well-developed design to include the key information for the prediction.
-The adoption of a more recent deep learning framework remains to be further explored, which might enable us to more efficiently perform the prediction from the limited number of subjects.
+The compact representations also help reduce the computational complexity of the neural network.

-Our proposed method outperforms anthropometric-data prediction, although it is only trained on 53 individuals while the latter is trained on 93 individuals.
+Our proposed method outperforms the anthropometric-data prediction, although it is only trained on 53 individuals while the latter~\cite{wang2020global} is trained on 93 individuals.
 This suggests that the more detailed geometry information provided by the mesh data helps with the HRTF prediction.
-In addition, unlike the anthropometric measurements that are manually selected parameters, taking in the mesh information avoids the potential of subjective bias in the choice of parameters.
+In addition, unlike the anthropometric measurements that are manually selected parameters, taking in the mesh information avoids the potential bias in the choice of parameters.